mediafin/inflation/README.md

 HBS and CPI data is property of StatBel, the Belgian Office of Statistics.
-The methodology used the reproduce the inflation is based on earlier reports of NBB (National Bank of Belgium)
+The methodology used the reproduce the inflation is based on earlier reports by NBB (National Bank of Belgium)

 Inflation calculations De Tijd © 2021 by De Tijd is licensed under Attribution-NonCommercial-ShareAlike 4.0 International￼